-Providing 80-90% of care in the primary care setting, and coordinating care when specialty care is appropriate: In the APC model, care centers provide a medical home for members where they can receive the vast majority of care.
+Providing 80-90% of care in the primary care setting and coordinating care when specialty care is appropriate: In the APC model, care centers provide a medical hub for members where they can receive the vast majority of care.
 The care team also coordinates specialty care, including follow-up and integration into the member’s care plan back at the care center.
-This type of coordination prevents gaps in communication and treatment.
-It’s especially beneficial to Medicare Advantage populations who are often managing multiple chronic conditions.
+This type of coordination prevents gaps in communication and treatment — which is especially beneficial to Medicare Advantage populations who are often managing multiple chronic conditions.

-Embedding health coaches within each care team: Professional health coaches who use the transtheoretical change model to help patients take ownership of their health, make positive behavior changes, and achieve life goals.
+Embedding health coaches within each care team: Professional health coaches use the Transtheoretical Model to help patients make positive behavior changes and achieve life goals.

 Reducing overall costs significantly: One renowned children’s hospital saved $15 million in net savings over five years after adding APC and an on-campus care center to their employee benefits.
 And that’s just one example of how a holistic approach to healthcare can revolutionize results.